Nehorai-Maimon/YouTube/README.md

 Interesting ability I made in this project is to make a search by using "Enter" key.

-The search is done by using epi
+The search done by using epi

-I tried to make this project look alike real youtube

 # Time: 17h